Legal – Selling Privately in NSW

-Though, as with all other States, every home owner has the right to sell their property privately but there may also some particular points that apply specifically to a certain State.
+YES, every home owner has the legal right to sell their property privately regardless of which State they live in but there may be some particular points that apply specifically to a certain State.

 Following are the key points you need to know when selling a property in New South Wales:

-* As of 1 January 2016 the following new rules apply regarding sale prices:
+* As of 1 January 2016 the following new rules apply regarding the displaying of sale prices:

-Accurate price ranges: the upper end of the range should be no more than 10% higher than the lower figure (e.g. $500,000 - $550,000) helping to provide a more accurate guide on the expected sales price.
+Accurate price ranges: the upper end of the range should be no more than 10% higher than the lower price figure (e.g. $500,000 - $550,000) which thus helps to provide a more accurate guide on the expected sales price.